21.3.22

 CLOSE-UP of the glove in Garden Dance:

-I give thumbs up for this medium Holbein Acrylic Gouache overall except for the price.
+I give this medium Holbein Acrylic Gouache a thumbs up overall, except for the price.
 Are they worth it?
 YES, but how I use them and the size of the format will have to be considered.

 Mix the Holbein Acrylic Gouache and watercolors for a perfect marriage made in art heaven.